Network virtual appliance issues in Azure

 netstat -an | grep -i listen

-If you don't see the TCP port that's used by the NVA software that's listed in the results you must configure the application on the NVA and VM to listen and respond to traffic that reaches those ports.
-Contact the NVA vendor for assistance as needed.
+If the TCP port used by the NVA software isn't listed in the results, configure the application on the NVA and VM to listen on those ports.
+For further assistance, contact the NVA vendor.

 Validate VM CPU

-If CPU usage gets close to 100 percent, you may experience issues that affect network packet drops.
+If CPU usage gets close to 100 percent, you might experience issues that affect network packet drops.
 Your VM reports average CPU for a specific time span in the Azure portal.
 During a CPU spike, investigate which process on the guest VM is causing the high CPU, and mitigate it, if possible.
-You may also have to resize the VM to a larger SKU size or, for virtual machine scale set, increase the instance count or set to auto-scale on CPU usage.
+You might also have to resize the VM to a larger SKU size or, for virtual machine scale set, increase the instance count or set to autoscale on CPU usage.
 For either of these issues, contact the NVA vendor for assistance, as needed.

 Advanced network administrator troubleshooting